Prototyping Your Invention Idea

 A prototype is a physical representation of your product idea.
 It can be a very simple model made of cardboard or a very sophisticated one made almost identical to a real product by using advanced technologies.

-A prototype it is commonly used to have a feel of the appearance and dimensions of the product, or to test how it works or both.
+A prototype is commonly used to have a feel of the appearance and dimensions of the product, or to test how it works or both.
 It is aimed to be a testing sample to validate your design or to show to potential clients or investors for feedback.
 But it is rarely intended to be a final product that you would sell to customers.

 Which prototype option is the right for you?